 The publication is not recognized as a major media or professional outlet

-The article focuses on a team or company, and doesn’t highlight your individual role
+The article focuses on a team or company, and doesn't highlight your individual role or contributions

-How to overcome that:
+How to overcome it

 Choose articles where your contributions are clearly explained and linked to your achievements

-If you're part of a team, supplement with letters or documentation showing your specific role
+If you're part of a team, supplement with letters or documentation showing your specific role and why the coverage reflects your individual work

 A feature profile about your groundbreaking research in a leading science magazine